Finding and arranging

 Make sure three copies are made of the signed form: one for the internship coordinator, one for the external employer and one for you.

 Have the evaluation form signed by your field director.

 Write an internship report and hand it in to the internship coordinator of your first specialisation: one hardcopy for your internship coordinator (include your proposal and the evaluation form in the hardcopy of your report), and a digital version through TurnitIn.

 Please note: If you want to graduate, please keep in mind that the report should be handed in in time.
 Furthermore, please notify your internship coördinator that you want to graduate, so he or she can submit your grade to the education office in time.

 Insurance, health and safety

-For your own safety, please see the information on the university crisis team.
-Please note that excavation leaders are required to send a list of the participants and other details on the fieldwork to Yvonne Haring.
-If you are doing fieldwork individually, you should do this yourself, using the form fieldwork details.
+For your own safety, please check out the information on the university crisis team.
+Please, note that excavation leaders are deemed to send a list of the participants and other details on the fieldwork to Yvonne Haring.
+If you are doing fieldwork individually, you should do this yourself, using the form Fieldwork details.

 Do not forget to check whether you have the proper visa and permits.

 Especially non-EU citizens may need additional visa or working permits for internships abroad, see the Nuffic website on working while studying.
 But you can also always check this with your international student advisor.